Double-banded Sandgrouse as water indicator

 Specific behaviors of Double-banded Sandgrouses

-DBSG’s prefer to stay in areas of short, seeding grasses speckled with bushes or other relatively open areas.
-They try to hide from their main predator, the Peregrine Falcon (Falco peregrinus), by camouflaging against his eyesight.
-This means, their color, shape, and movements are adapted for optimal hiding.
 Plumage color in both sexes is inconspicuously speckled, streaked, and barred.
-They are hiding their shape by a body, which looks rather flat from above and they avoid shadows by crouching and walking low to the ground.
+They hide their shape with a body that looks relatively flat from above, and they avoid shadows by crouching and walking low to the ground.
 And their movement is unique for birds.
-They are shuffling v e r y slowly forward with very small and slow steps.
-See also the picture above, where first we can see this shuffling and thereafter the bird taking off.
-That kind of slow, linear movement (without nicking the head or body) in combination with its colors and shape lets it avoid many birds of prey.
+They are shuffling very slowly forward with minimal and slow steps.
+That kind of slow, linear movement (without nicking the head or body), in combination with its colors and shape, lets it avoid many birds of prey.
 But walking that slow is not an advantage if moving across a road.

 How Sandgrouse chicks are drinking